flowcommerce/solidus/app/flow/SOLIDUS_FLOW.md

 ## Instalation

-In ```./config/application.rb``` this is only peace of code that is needed to init complete flow app
+In ```./config/application.rb``` this is the only peace of code that is needed to init complete flow app.

 ```
   config.to_prepare do